-The testing aims at verifying that the entity tested fulfills the technical requirements specified in Section 3 during foreseeable operational conditions.
-All operational conditions at the time for the testing must therefore be within normal operational limits, as close to the foreseeable operational conditions as reasonably possible.
+The testing aims at verifying that the entity tested fulfils the technical requirements specified in Section 3 under foreseeable operational conditions.
+For FCR providing entities, tests must be performed in such a way that the results are representative of all foreseeable operational conditions.
 The operational conditions at the time for the test must not be optimized for the purpose of the testing.